What are PFAS?

 Photo by Úna Prendergast

-PFAS are commonly used in fire-fighting foams, particularly ‘Class B’ foams which are used to combat flammable fuel fires.
+PFAS are commonly used in fire-fighting foams, particularly ‘Class B’ foams which are used to combat flammable fuel fires but this is now changing with a phased switchover to fluorine-free foams.

 • The EPA carried out a desktop study and survey in 2020 on the use of PFAS foams in Ireland which highlighted the wide-range, and often large volumes of PFAS-containing foams used by industry and fire services.
 This report includes information on PFAS-free and PFAS-containing fire-fighting foams and is available below.
 Read some examples of PFAS-free foams.

-• The EPA also undertook a in 2020 to investigate potential hotspots for PFAS contamination from fire-fighting foams.
+• The EPA also undertook in 2020 a study to investigate potential hotspots for PFAS contamination from fire-fighting foams.
 Water, soil, sediment and vegetation samples were obtained from four fire-training sites.
 Exceedances of adopted human health, environmental quality and ecological screening criteria were detected, mainly in water samples.

 • The EPA are continuing to engage with industry and the fire services about the use and disposal of PFAS foams.
-An EPA guidance booklet and infographic is available for users, suppliers and waste operators.
 Read more about the PFOA concentration of selected fire-fighting foams.

 • Further work is underway by the EPA to assess the risks posed by the release and disposal of PFAS-containing foams and to identify additional high-risk sites.